gussiepoole/Deep_Learning/README.md

 # Summary:
 Despite changing the number of hidden layers, the spread of neurones, the activation functions and the epochs, the accuracy scores for these attempts came blow the 75% threshold.
 The most successful model was the third attempt.

-If I were to make another attempt with a different model I would go back to the preprocessing stage and re-assess the columns I disclosed.
+If I were to make another attempt with a different model I would go back to the preprocessing stage and re-assess the columns I discluded.
 I would experiment with the impact of including those columns in the model and see how the accuracy score changed on this basis.